Probabilistic Strichartz estimates in Schatten classes and their applications to the Hartree equation: Introduction

 In this paper, we are interested in \eqref{NLH} that initial data $\ga_0$ is given around the stationary solution $\ga_f$.
 Let $Q(t)$ be a perturbation from $\ga_f$; that is, $Q(t):= \ga(t)-\ga_f$.
 Then we have

 Now we explain the known result related \eqref{eq:fNLH}.
 Lewin and Sabin \textit{first} formulated the Cauchy problem \eqref{eq:fNLH} in \cite{2015LS} and \cite{2014LS}.
 In \cite{2015LS}, they proved the local and global well-posedness when $w \in L^1_x \cap L^\I_x$ and $Q_0 \in \FS^\al$ for some $\al > 1$.
 In \cite{2014LS}, it was proved that $Q(t)$ scatters when $\|Q_0\|_{\FS^{4/3}}$ is sufficiently small in two-dimensional space.
 Chen, Hong, and Pavlovi\'{c} extended these results.
 In \cite{2017CHP}, they proved the global well-posedness when $w$ is the Dirac delta measure and $f(\xi)=\mathbbm{1}_{\{|\xi|^2\le 1\}}$, where $\mathbbm{1}_A$ is the indicator function of $A$.
 This $\mathbbm{1}_{\{|\xi|^2\le 1\}}$ is one of the most important examples in Proposition \ref{prop:sta}.
 In \cite{2018CHP}, they showed the small data scattering in $d$--dimensional spaces when $d \ge 3$.
+The asymptotic stability result in \cite{2018CHP} was improved in \cite{2023H} when $d=3$.
+Finally, we note that, in \cite{Nguyen You 2025}, the linearized equation